Facebook announces victory over a spam operation after six months of combat

 As we remove the rest of the inauthentic likes, we expect that 99% of impacted Pages with more than 10,000 likes will see a drop of less than 3%.

 If you can figure out what that means, feel free to comment below.
 What about the fake likes and accounts removed before now?
 How many pages were affected?
 Are pages with fewer likes affected less, or more?
-Are there other networks currently being fought in similar ways, and if so, what kind of drops should we expect when those get rolled up?
+Are there other networks currently being fought in similar ways, and, if so, what kind of drops should we expect when those get rolled up?

 The dismantlement of this particular network comes hot on the heels of an announcement by the company earlier this week that it was stepping up its efforts against spam and fake news.Featured Image: Bryce Durbin/TechCrunch